 As piano teachers, we’re well equipped to teach major and minor scales.
 Most of us grew up on a steady diet of them.

-Learning how to teach piano modes can open up new creative avenues for your students.
+Learning how to teach the rest of the piano modes can open up new creative avenues for your students.
 They can use modes to enhance their improvisations and write expressive and colourful compositions.

 Understanding modes is also important so we can understand our pieces.
 Not everything is written in major or minor!